jacobpmeyer/RooMap/README.md

 https://roomap.jacobmeyer.dev/

 ## Instructions
 To interact with the map, simply click or tap any of the stages or tents(and even some other locations).
-A photo and some information about the location will apear to help you find your way around the venue a little more easily
+A photo and some information about the location will apear to help you find your way around the venue a little more easily.

 ## Technologies
 - Javascript